The Holmes and Rahe Stress Scale

 Your ability to handle the demands upon you is key to your experience of stress.
 So if several difficulties arise at once, the stress can quickly ramp up.

-For example, starting a new job might be a wholly exciting experience if everything else in your life is stable and positive.
-But if you start a new job when you've just moved into a new house, or your partner is ill, or you're experiencing money problems, you might find it very hard to cope.
+For example, starting a new job might be a challenging but manageable experience if everything else in your life is stable and positive.
+But if it happens when you've just moved into a new house, or when your partner is ill, for example, you might find it very hard to cope.